Bouke/Swift-Security/README.md

 println(nl?.trustSettings(.Admin))
 ```

 Change the trust setting for a certificate.
-This doesn't work in a playground, as a UI dialog for confirming this action will be spawned by OS X. Also note that if the current trust is `nil`, it is not possible to change the trust settings.
+This doesn't work in a playground, as a UI dialog for confirming this action will be spawned by OS X.

 ```swift
 if var trust = nl?.trustSettings(.Admin) {